 Potential Claim Denial

 In certain situations, the insurance provider may decide to deny your claim.
-If this happens, you'll be officially notified via mail, along with a detailed explanation of the denial reason.
-It's important to note that claim denials can occur due to various reasons, such as missing the submission deadline for the sworn statement in proof of loss form, or because the claim surpasses the policy limit.
+If this happens, you'll be officially notified via mail, along with a detailed explanation of the reason for the denial.
+It's important to note that claim denials can occur for various reasons, such as missing the submission deadline for the sworn statement in proof of loss form or because the claim surpasses the policy limit.

 Financial Valuation